xmengkinaxis/CPP/System Design Interview Checklist.md

   * pro: all secondary nodes are update to date;
   * con: high latency if a secondary crashed without any acknowledge
 * **Asynchronous:** report success after primary node updating itself;
-  * replicate accross data centers and regions
+  * replicate across data centers and regions
   * pro: the primary can continue its work even if all secondary node are down;
   * con: written data might be lost if the primary node is down

 **Data replication models** (dimension #2 leadership)
-* Single leader or primary-secondary replication; appropriate for read-heavy and read resilient, but not for write-heavy; primary is the bottleneck and the single point of failure;
+* Single leader or primary-secondary (master-slave) replication; appropriate for read-heavy and read resilient, but not for write-heavy; primary is the bottleneck and the single point of failure;
-* Multi-leader replication; conflict when concurrent writes on the same data on the leaders; avoid conflicts, last-write-wins, or custom logic to handle conflicts
+* Multi-leader (multi-master) replication;multiple servers can write data and are responsible for replicating data to each other. conflict when concurrent writes on the same data on the leaders; avoid conflicts, last-write-wins, or custom logic to handle conflicts
-* Peer-to-peer or leaderless replication; quorums to solve the write-write inconsistency;
+* Peer-to-peer or leaderless replication; all servers can both read and write data and are responsible for replicating data to other servers. quorums to solve the write-write inconsistency; Pro: more flexibility and improve performance for write-heavy workloads; Con: more complex to setup and manage;

 ### 6.2.2 Partition
 **Partitioning (Horizontal or Vertical):** the technique to break a big Database into many smaller parts, and the process of distributing/splitting up a database/table across a set of servers.
 So that each database can only manage a subset of the data. <br>